ThalesGroup/scio/docs/src/user_guide/confidence_scores.rst

 Vocabulary
 ----------

-Throughout the documentation and source code, « confidence score » is loosely used to denote one of **three possible meanings**, which is hopefully clear from the context.
+Throughout the documentation and source code, "confidence score" is loosely used to denote one of **three possible meanings**, which is hopefully clear from the context.
 These are:

 #. **Actual confidence score.** For example :math:`2.78`.
 #. **Confidence score function.** That is a function which assigns an actual confidence score to every given input.
 In Classification, a confidence score function has signature :math:`\text{Score}: \langle\text{input space}\rangle\rightarrow\overline{\mathbb{R}}`.
 It is much less clear in Object Detection for example, as one could assign confidence scores either to every predicted object (*e.g.* example above), to the entire image, or even at the internal cell level when it makes sense.